 Computers can now perform many types of pattern processing and are increasingly used to replace people in positions such as accounting, data processing and manufacturing.
 While computers still fall considerably short of humans in the realms of invention and scientific discovery, one might imagine that as understanding of the mechanisms by which neural circuits in the human brain process patterns increases, computers and robots may equal or even surpass humans in the areas of creativity, invention and even scientific discovery.

 Artificial intelligence is an active area of investigation involving efforts to mimic the brain’s SPP capabilities on the one hand, and to interface the brain with machines, on the other hand.
 A better understanding of SPP mechanisms, at the molecular, cellular, neuronal network and behavioral levels will not only advance knowledge of brain function and neurological disorders, but may also inform research in wide range of fields of technology.

-Want to learn more?
-Click here to see Prof Parker talk on how pattern analysis has altered his way of thinking between explicit and implicit modes of reasoning.
+Prof Parker discusses how pattern analysis has altered his way of thinking between explicit and implicit modes of reasoning.